Tahaa, the Vanilla Island

-While the name Tahiti is often synonymous with French Polynesia, the truth is there are more than 100 islands that make up the destination — each with something special to offer.”
+While the name Tahiti is often synonymous with French Polynesia, the truth is there are more than 100 islands that make up this destination — each one of them having something special to offer.

 Visiting a vanilla plantation is a must, as over 80 percent of Tahitian vanilla comes from this island.